 Catnip is a member of the mint family.
-There are several types of catnip, each easy to grow, vigorous and attractive.
-And, yes, these plants will attract your local felines.
+There are several types of catnip, each easy to grow, vigorous, and attractive.
+Yes, if you wondered, these plants will attract your local felines.
 When the leaves are bruised, they release nepetalactone, the compound that makes cats euphoric.
 Exposure to the plant will not only bring the cat pleasure but gives you numerous photo opportunities and a general joyful feeling as you watch “Fluffy” cavort about in glee.

 Varieties of Catnip

 The most common of the catnip plant varieties is Nepeta cataria, also known as true catnip.
 There are many other species of Nepeta, many of which have several colors of flowers and even specialized scents.
 These different catnip plants are native to Europe and Asia but have naturalized easily in parts of North America.

 Catnip and its cousin catmint have hybridized to create several offshoots of the original variety.
 There are five popular types that include:

 - True catnip (Nepeta cataria)– Produces white to purple flowers and grows 3 feet (1 m.) high

 - Greek catnip (Nepeta parnassica)– Pale pink blooms and 1½ feet (.5 m.)